ChrstphrHll/npc_gen/students/Hodus Belt.md

 ---
+name: Hodus Belt
+race: Elf
+hair: wavy white hair that's parted to the left
+eyes: Brown
+skin: Brown
+ideal: Harmony
+trait1: Lucky
+trait2: Vindictive
+trait: I enjoy sailing into new ports and making new friends over a flagon of ale.
+flaw: The people who knew me when I was young know my shameful secret, so I can never go home again.
+bond: In a harbor town, I have a paramour whose eyes nearly stole me from the sea.
 birthday:
   numeric: 1/15
   written: 15th of Avanent
-bond: In a harbor town, I have a paramour whose eyes nearly stole me from the sea.
-eyes: Gray
-flaw: The people who knew me when I was young know my shameful secret, so I can never go home again.
-guild: Burk
-hair: wavy white hair that's parted to the left
-ideal: Harmony
-name: Hodus Belt
-organizations: []
-partyID: 38
-race: Elf
 relationships:
 - name: Shike Thalaera
   type: partymate